JonaBenja/appliedtm/README.md

 # SVM and MLP systems for negation cue detection

-This repository will contain all code and files used to train a negation detection classifier.
+This repository contains all code and files used to train a negation detection classifier.
-The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl, during January 2021.
+The project was carried out by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl, during January 2021.

 ### annotations
 This folder contains annotations for 10 articles about the vaccination debate that were retrieved from a larger batch of web crawled articles.
 The annotations were made by the 4 contributing authors on the following files: